vengaer/expected/README.md

 ### Compiler support

-Confirmed working on both GCC and Clang.
-MSVC is currently not supported due to their lacklustre SFINAE support.
+Confirmed working on GCC, Clang, MSVC and Cygwin.

 ### Dependencies
 [Catch2](https://github.com/catchorg/Catch2) is used for testing.
 The single-header version is included in the tests directory.